unm-digital-history/campus-history/essays/university-of-new-mexico-press/index.md

 ## Changes in the 1960s
 {% include aside.html
   class="right"
   text="-	“We exist to fill a scholarly gap.
 The Press is non-profit and not taxed.
-We publish what commercial publishers cannot afford to publish in highly specialized fields.” - Mrs. Carol Kurman, acting director of the UNM Press, 1967"
+We publish what commercial publishers cannot afford to publish in highly specialized fields.” - Mrs. Carol Kurman, acting director of the UNM Press, 1967"[^1960s]
   %}
 Under the leadership of Dickey, the Press wound up building a sizable backlog of manuscripts awaiting publication, which resulted in Frank H. Wardlaw, director of the University of Texas Press, conducting an inspection of their operations in 1965.
 Wardlaw saw Dickey as a friend and did go easy on him at first, but he realized that the alternative could be someone far less sympathetic filling his role.
 The most pressing issue was that a book could languish in production for five to six years before being published, though Wardlaw also stated he felt that sales efforts, particularly advertising, were suboptimal.
 He encouraged the UNM Press to outsource to manufacturers in the Eastern US to clear up their backlog, and also advised bringing bookkeeping, shipping, and warehousing under the Press's control in the future, as other UNM programs still handled those at the time.
 Dickey would leave the Press at the end of 1966 to join the University of Wisconsin Press, with Roger W. Shugg being hired to assume directorial duties.
 Shugg was the first truly professional director the UNM Press had.
 However, Shugg couldn't move to New Mexico for full-time work, so two joint directors served until July 1st, 1967, when he was able to begin his tenure.
 Shugg made a substantial push to increase the Press's output; in his first year, the Press published 16 books, whereas in the three years prior, they'd only released 19 books.
 Production control was also tightened soon after Wardlaw's examination, though it took until 1975 for the Press to handle its own shipping.

 {% include figure.html
 class="img-center"
 width="60%"
-caption="The Alpha Chi Omega Sorority House, as photographed in the 1965-1966 edition of UNM's _The Mirage_ yearbook.
-Holes in the arch can be seen where the Greek letters of the sorority—ΑΧΩ—once were." src="images/The_Mirage_1966_copy_1.pdf.png"
+caption=""
+src="images/The_Mirage_1966_copy_1.pdf.png"
 %}
+>The Alpha Chi Omega Sorority House, as photographed in the 1965-1966 edition of UNM's _The Mirage_ yearbook.
+Holes in the arch can be seen where the Greek letters of the sorority—ΑΧΩ—once were.[^Mirage66]

 1717 Roma Avenue NE went through a particularly radical shakeup in the 1960s.
 In October 1965, the Board of Educational Finance approved a University revenue bond issue to finance various endeavors, such as the construction of The Pit, an Olympic pool, the Laguna and DeVargas dormitories, and the La Posada dining hall.
 Simultaneously, they approved UNM's purchase of the Alpha Chi Omega fraternity house.
 The sorority had outgrown it, and they subsequently moved into a new, larger house in a Spanish colonial style.

 {% include figure.html
 class="img-center"
 width="60%"
-caption="The new Alpha Chi Omega Sorority House, as photographed in the 1967-1968 edition of UNM's _The Mirage_ yearbook.
-It has since been transformed into the ROTC Education Complex." src="images/Screenshot_2025-05-19_224254.png"
+caption=""
+src="images/Screenshot_2025-05-19_224254.png"
 %}
+The new Alpha Chi Omega Sorority House, as photographed in the 1967-1968 edition of UNM's _The Mirage_ yearbook.[^Mirage68] It has since been transformed into the ROTC Education Complex.

 So...what did UNM use their newly acquired building for?
 Well, it was first designated as the location for the offices of the Institute of Meteoritics.
 1717 Roma only housed them very briefly, though.
 The Institute was already in a period of relaitve inactivity after its director retired in 1962, and while they had a full-time researcher between 1966 and 1967, he soon left.
 By the end of March 1967, the office of International Programs and Services had taken up residence in 1717 Roma, where it would remain well into the 1980s.